testasdasdasdasd/HackTheTV/Participants.md

 # List of People Attending
 Use this list to possibly find groups before the hackathon starts

-# List of People Attending
-Use this list to possibly find groups before the hackathon starts

 | Name        | Occupation | Email  |
 | ------------- |-------------| -----|
 | Lucas Farah | iOS Developer | lucas.farah@me.com |